andrew-spade-acn/d3-react-presentation/PITCHME.md

 Pros:
 * We get to keep vanilla D3!
 * We get to keep HMR, component lifecycle hooks, time-travel debugging, etc
+* Stress testing 100k circles, this rendered 5x faster than approach #2
+  * Further, the heavy lifting happens outside of `render`, meaning the app is not blocked

 Cons:
 * Slight performance implication due to overhead of DOM emulation
 * Animations are functional, but timings need work
+---
+Future Work:
+* Offload heavier processes to web workers to free up main thread
+* Fix animations
+* Identify consistent pattern (through lifecycle hooks) for `enter`/`exit`/`update`
+---
+#### Any questions?